 The problem of communication over state dependent channels is studied by Gel'fand and Pinsker \cite{Gel'fand:Coding80}, where a message has to be reliably transmitted over the channel with non-causal state knowledge at the transmitter.
 The Gaussian version of the problem is solved in \cite{Costa:Writing83} through the famous dirty paper coding scheme.
 While the wiretap channel is introduced and solved in \cite{Wyner:Wire-tap75}, these results are extended to a broadcast setting in \cite{Csisz'ar:Broadcast78}.
 The problem of sending secure messages over state dependent wiretap channels is studied in \cite{Chen:Wiretap08,Mitrpant:Achievable06}.

 On the other hand, the problems of state amplification and state masking are individually solved in~\cite{Sutivong:Channel05,Kim:State08,Merhav:Information07} for point-to-point channels.
-Both ~\cite{Sutivong:Channel05,Kim:State08} and ~\cite{Merhav:Information07} consider the problem of reliable transmission of messages in addition to state amplification and state masking respectively.
-In this paper, we consider the problem of amplifying the state to a desired receiver while trying to minimize the leakage (or mask the state) to the eavesdropper.
+Both \cite{Sutivong:Channel05,Kim:State08} and \cite{Merhav:Information07} consider the problem of reliable transmission of messages in addition to state amplification and state masking, respectively.
+In this paper, we consider the problem of amplifying the state to a desired receiver while trying to minimize the leakage to (or mask the state from) the eavesdropper.
 We note that, if we set $R_a=0$ in our problem definition, it reduces to the state masking problem as studied in~\cite{Merhav:Information07}.
 In other words,

 can be shown to be achievable~\cite{Merhav:Information07}.
 Also, when $R_l\geq H(S)$, the problem reduces to a state amplification problem ~\cite{Kim:State08}, and one can achieve the following rate pair.